librelane/librelane/docs/source/usage/writing_custom_steps.md

 There are some conventions to writing these variables.

 * Variable names are declared in `UPPER_SNAKE_CASE`, and must be valid identifiers in the Python programming language.
 * Composite types should be declared using the `typing` module, i.e., for a list of strings, try `typing.List[str]` instead of `list[str]` or just `list`.
-  * `list[str]` is incompatible with Python 3.8.1.
+  * `list[str]` will technically work as of LibreLane 3.0.0, but in older versions it did not and even in current versions of Python the type objects do not match, i.e. `List[str] != list[str]`.
+This may cause unexpected bugs.
-  * `list` does not give LibreLane adequate information to validate the child variables.
+  * `list` does not give LibreLane adequate information to validate the child variables and should not be used under any cirumstance.
 * Variables that capture a physical quantity, such as time, distance or similar, must declare units using their `"units"` field.
   * In case of micro-, the only SI prefix denoted with a non-Latin letter, use this exact Unicode codepoint: `µ`
 * Variables may be declared as `pdk`, which determines the compatibility of a PDK with your step.
 If you use a PDK that does not declare one of your declared PDK variables, the configuration will not compile and the step will raise a {class}`librelane.steps.StepException`.
   * PDK variables should generally avoid having default values other than `None`.
 An exception is when a quantity may be defined by some PDKs, but needs a fallback value for others.
 * No complex defaults.
-Defaults must be scalar and quick to evaluate- if your default value depends on the default value of another variable, for example,
+Defaults must be scalar and quick to evaluate- if your default value depends on the default value of another variable, for example, set it to `None` and calculate the default value in the step itself.
 * All filesystem paths must be declared as {class}`librelane.common.Path`, objects which adds some very necessary validation and enables easier processing of the variables down the line.
-  * Avoid pointing to entire folders.
-If your step may require multiple files within a folder, try using the type `List[Path]`.
+  * Avoid pointing to directories.
+If your step may require multiple files within a directory, try using the type `List[Path]`.

 ### Implementing `run`